amazing14/lambda_ami_backup/README.md

 ![simple darchitecture](./img/simple-architecture.png)

-If your EC2 has a tag key `Backup` and value `by_ami_automation`, then it'll be backup AMI by lambda.
+If your EC2 has a tag key `Backup` and value `ec2_ami_automation`, then it'll be backup AMI by lambda.

 **EC2 Tag Example**
 ![example](./img/ec2_capture.png)

-# Updated
-* 2019-06-24
-  * Delete old AMIs, if existing AMIs are exceeded reserved count. (default = 5)
-  * Bugfix - Environment variables injection didn't work properly.
-* 2019-06-20
-  * KMS lambda target arn is loaded automatically.
-  * Bugfix

 ## Prerequisites
 * terraform installed (version >= 0.12.1)